kerolloz/04-CS-First-Term/image-processing.md

    d) Resolution of image

    Answer: c
    Explanation: The image is a collection of dots with a definite intensity or amplitude.
-   Explanation: The image is a collection of dots with a definite intensity or amplitude.

 1. What is pixel?